Photo from Zimbio.com

 I know this doesn’t count for anything, but I did not see this coming.
 I watched and thoroughly enjoyed much of the coverage Braun got throughout the playoffs and afterwards for his MVP-winning season, and I would never have thought news like this would come out.

 Like, I knew the dude had a bad haircut, but this?
-No way.

 It also shocks me that he knew before he accepted his MVP award.
 Did he think he was going to get away with it?
 Does he have an excuse?
 Can’t wait til he’s allowed to make a statement.